hyperledger/fabric/docs/source/understand_fabcar_network.rst

 ordering service bundles the transaction into a block and delivers it to all peers on a channel for validation (the Fabcar network has only one peer and one channel).

-Finally the application uses two event handler APIs: ``eh.setPeerAddr`` to connect to the peer's event listener port and ``eh.registerTxEvent`` to register for events associated with a specific transaction ID.
-The ``eh.registerTxEvent`` API allows the application to be notified about the fate of a transaction (i.e. valid or invalid).
+Finally the application uses the :doc:`peer_event_services` to register for events associated with a specific transaction ID so that the application can be notified about the fate of a transaction (i.e. valid or invalid).

 For More Information
 --------------------